 Monday September 30, 2002 Day 40

 It rained a little this morning.
-My plan was to stay here in Levitha and leave tomorrow morning for Amorgos, crossing the Ikario Sea, and head towards Naxos.
-Our arrangement with Manos is to meet on the 5th of October, either in Naxos or in Amorgos wherever Thetis is at the time, but there was no GSM signal here for any further communications.
-The AM weather report called again for force 4-5 SW winds.
+My plan was to stay here in Levitha and leave tomorrow morning for Amorgos, crossing the Sea of Ikaria, and head towards Naxos.
+Our arrangement with Manos was to meet on the 5th of October, either in Naxos or in Amorgos wherever Thetis is at the time, but there was no GSM signal here for any further communications.
+The AM radio weather report called again for force 4-5 SW winds.

 I climbed up to the ruins of a castle which dominate the entrance of the cove.
 It rained while I was climbing.
 The rain produced some wonderful smells.
 Small flowers and grasses were already sprouting.
 There were partridges calling to each other and flying away, scared by my footsteps.
 I am not sure of the castle’s age.
 It could be ancient or it could be from the middle ages.
 It was built with local large stones.
 From the castle’s vantage point I observed the sea all the way to Amorgos.
 Contrary to all the forecasts the sea was flat and there was no wind.
 I made up my mind right there that my best strategy was to leave for Amorgos immediately rather than risk the passage against a W wind tomorrow.